-The Master of Fine Arts in Creative Writing is a two-year, low-residency program designed for those who wish to deepen and broaden their artistic sensibilities, discover a close-knit community with fellow writers within and outside of the program.
-Students receive individual attention from an accomplished and forward-thinking faculty, and prepare themselves for the future of creative writing.
+The Master in Fine Arts in Creative Writing program broadens and deepens the artistic sensibilities of the student writers, creating a close-knit community with fellow writers within and outside of the program.
+Students receive individual attention from accomplished and forward-thinking faculty who help them prepare themselves for the future of creative writing.